vaginessa/dns-wiki/FAQ.md

 <a name="FAQ56"></a>
 ##### (56) Will AFWall+ work together with Android M 'verify boot' protection enabled?

-> This must be disabled since it will break SU, it checks every start if the firmware was manipulated (STOCK).
+> This must be disabled since it will break *SU*, it checks every start if the firmware was manipulated (STOCK).
 An solution would be to disable it within the ROM or switch to another ROM like CM which will get an option to take control over it.
-See also, chainfire's statement [about the future of SU](https://plus.google.com/+Chainfire/posts/XJYJFPtS9Qb).
+See also, Chainfire's statement [about the future of SU](https://plus.google.com/+Chainfire/posts/XJYJFPtS9Qb).

 <a name="FAQ57"></a>
 ##### (57) I use Android 5/6 and 'Privacy Guard' shows me SMS and other permissions, why AFWall+ requests for it?

 > Privacy Guard isn't enabled by default and claims to 'secure' the OS a little bit more, in fact for beginners it can be a bit confusing if you enabled it, because the information which permission the app uses (in our case AFWall+) are 'wrong', means it shows common dangerous permissions that can/could compromise your security (like composing/sending SMS, share/access your location and other things).
-If the app isn't explicit designed to fit with privacy guard rules you possible see the mentioned 'wrong' permissions.
-In fact AFWall+ never ever requests for any of them, if you used any version which isn't original and you see that SMS will be send or something like that, this mostly means you use an infected/faked app!
+If the app is not explicitly designed to fit with privacy guard rules you possibly will see the mentioned 'wrong' permissions.
+In fact, AFWall+ never ever requests for any of them, if you used any version which isn't original and you see that SMS will be send or something like that, this mostly means you use an infected/faked app!

 <a name="FAQ58"></a>
-##### (58) What do I need to get Google Play Store to work?
+##### (58) What do I need to do to get Google Play Store to work?

-> You need to whitelist the following com.google.android.gms (Google Play Services for authorization) + com.android.providers.downloads (For Downloads) + com.android.vending (this is the Play Store).
+> You need to whitelist the following: com.google.android.gms (Google Play Services for authorization) + com.android.providers.downloads (For Downloads) + com.android.vending (this is the Play Store).

 <a name="FAQ59"></a>
-##### (59) After using AFWall+ I constantly see a '#' symbol in my notification bar, how can I remove this?
+##### (59) After using AFWall+ I constantly see a '#' symbol in the notification bar, how can I remove this?

 > This starts with CM/12/13/Android 5.1.1/6 which original was designed to add an indicator for applications which requiring root permission so this is not only AFWall+ related.
 You have three options: ignore the symbol, install chainfire's SuperSU or install Xposed with an module to hide this icon.
 Please also read [this](http://www.androidexplained.com/cm12-remove-pound-symbol-status-bar/) and [this](https://github.com/ukanth/afwall/issues/480).

 <a name="FAQ60"></a>
 ##### (60) I want use AFWall+/NetGuard with AdGuard together how can I do this?

-> AdGuard uses the Android VPN API which means the same API is required as for NetGuard, Android doesn't allow two VPN's together at the same time, so you need to set the http-proxy in AdGuard.
+> AdGuard uses the Android VPN API which is the same API required for NetGuard.
+Android does not allow two VPN's to be used together at the same time, so you need to set the http-proxy in AdGuard.
 On AFWall+ you only need to disable AdGuard's integrated firewall.
-Optionally, you can add exclusion in the low level setting to exclude dev.ukanth.ufirewall and eu.faircode.netguard so that the apps aren't filtered by ADGuard (not necessary but can possible avoid some problems), since both AFWall+ and NetGuard not integrating Ads I recommend to add this.
+Optionally, you can add exclusions in the low level setting to exclude dev.ukanth.ufirewall and eu.faircode.netguard so that the apps aren't filtered by AdGuard (not necessary, but can possibly avoid some problems), since both AFWall+ and NetGuard are not integrating ads, it is recommended to add this.